Health and Safety - Safe Use of Chemicals

 Contract Cleaners

-It is the site manager’s responsibility to ensure that when contract cleaners are used on the premises, all substances brought onto the premises have been subject to a formal COSHH assessment.
+The Society will stipulate via the tender process that when contract cleaners are used on the premises, all chemicals brought onto the premises have been subject to a formal COSHH assessment.
 The assessment must be kept within the storage area allocated to the cleaners.

 Stock & Goods for Sale